 Disclosure: Some of these links are affiliate links.

-If you’re following a gluten-free diet, you have to know that gluten is lurking everywhere.
+If you’re following a gluten-free diet, you have to know that there is hidden gluten lurking everywhere.
 It’s in products you’d normally deem “gluten-free” – only to later be surprised that those products contain gluten!

 Shoot.
 I hate when that happens!